opencrvs/opencrvs-countryconfig/README.md

 ### Languages - How do I internationalise or update the OpenCRVS client text?

+Client Application: Internationalisation and languages can be configured in [client.json](https://github.com/opencrvs/opencrvs-zambia/blob/master/src/zmb/features/languages/generated/client/client.json).

-Internationalisation and languages can be configured in [client.json](https://github.com/opencrvs/opencrvs-zambia/blob/master/src/zmb/features/languages/generated/client.json) following the [FormatJS React Intl package](https://github.com/formatjs/react-intl) approach.
+SMS Notifications: Internationalisation and languages can be configured in [notification.json](https://github.com/opencrvs/opencrvs-zambia/blob/master/src/zmb/features/languages/generated/notification/notification.json).

 OpenCRVS currently supports the standard Roman and Latin character set and Bengali.
 In OpenCRVS Alpha, we will need to assist you to configure core to support a new language in the language select in a pull request.
 We will gladly provide support to you if you want to provide translations and hugely welcome all localisation efforts.